-Why?
-Because many students request this rule.
-Students may miss up to three classes (but not quizzes) after the last registration day (usually Friday of the first week of class) without penalty.
+Regardless, students may miss up to three classes (but not quizzes) after the last registration day (usually Friday of the first week of class) without penalty.
 Thereafter, each absence will result in a grade deduction of 10% of one quiz (e.g. a student with 10 absences will have one full quiz's worth of points deducted from his/her final grade).
 Students are responsible for any material, assignments, or announcements covered in classes missed.
 A daily attendance sheet will be passed out every lecture.
 Be aware that signing the daily attendance sheet indicates your full attendance that day.
-Signing the attendance sheet but not attending the full class, or having a friend sign on your behalf, is a form of academic misconduct, and constitutes an honor code violation.
+Signing the attendance sheet but not attending the full class, or having a friend sign on your behalf, is a form of academic misconduct, constitutes an honor code violation, and can result in a severe grade penalty.